githubuniverseworkshops/codeql/workshop-2021/README.md

     - `Method.getName()` returns a string representing the name of the method.
     - `string.matches("foo%")` can be used to check if a string starts with `foo`.
+    - Use the `and` keyword to add multiple conditions to the `where` clause.

     </details>
     <details>